[Column] How to perceive the charm of destructive artists - Between creation and destruction -

 Illustration: Diagram of the psychological structure of a destructive artist

-flowchart TD A[creative impulse] --> B[internal pain/conflict] B --> C [Sublimation through production] C --> D[Social evaluation/approval] D --> E[Expectations and pressure] E --> F [Dependence/isolation/mental anxiety] F --> G [Ruin (death/disappearance/deviation)] G -->|Reinterpretation/Mythologization| H[Public sympathy/consumption] H -->|Opportunity for rebirth| A style A fill:#b3e5fc,stroke:#0288d1 style B fill:#f8bbd0,stroke:#c2185b style C fill:#fff9c4,stroke:#fbc02d style D fill:#c8e6c9,stroke:#388e3c style E fill:#ffe0b2,stroke:#f57c00 style F fill:#f8bbd0,stroke:#c2185b style G fill:#e1bee7,stroke:#7b1fa2 style H fill:#dcedc8,stroke:#689f38
+flowchart TD A[creative urge] --> B[internal pain/conflict] B --> C[Sublimation through production] C --> D[Social evaluation/approval] D --> E[expectations and pressure] E --> F[Dependency, isolation, mental anxiety] F --> G[Ruin (death, disappearance, deviation)] G -->|Reinterpretation/mythologization| H[Public sympathy and consumption] H -->|Opportunity for rebirth| A style A fill:#b3e5fc,stroke:#0288d1 style B fill:#f8bbd0,stroke:#c2185b style C fill:#fff9c4,stroke:#fbc02d style D fill:#c8e6c9,stroke:#388e3c style E fill:#ffe0b2,stroke:#f57c00 style F fill:#f8bbd0,stroke:#c2185b style G fill:#e1bee7,stroke:#7b1fa2 style H fill:#dcedc8,stroke:#689f38

 “The seeds of creation lie within ourselves, who are fascinated by destruction.”